khargosh/khargo.sh/src/content/post/automated-burrow-setup.md

 +++
 date = "2015-08-22T21:11:24+05:30"
-draft = true
+draft = false
-title = "automated burrow setup"
+title = "Automated burrow setup"

 +++

 Life is too short to spend time manually installing and configuring software whenever you get a new machine.

-My workplace and home has been overrun by a myriad devices and having to set up each of them for my work has been an annoying task for me.
-Therefore, I wrote a comprehensive script called [burrow](github.com/khargosh/burrow/) that automates machine configuration for *me*--your mileage may vary, but you're more than welcome to send in patches and modify the script to suit your own setup.
+I wrote a comprehensive script called [burrow](https://github.com/khargosh/burrow/) that automates machine configuration for *me*--your mileage may vary, but you're more than welcome to send in patches and modify the script to suit your own setup.

-To use the script, open up a terminal and execute:
+Open up a terminal and execute the following to grab the script and configure your machine:

     $ curl -fsSL http://j.mp/khargosh > /tmp/khargo.sh
     $ bash /tmp/khargo.sh

-Logs will be written to `/tmp/khargosh_config.log`.
+## Debugging

+The script writes logs to `/tmp/khargosh_config.log` and you can also use `bash`'s debugging facilities:

+    $ bash -x /tmp/khargo.sh

 Happy hacking!